KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/docs/ws4-html-attributes/2image.md

 <img src="FILENAME"/>
    ```

+   {% hint style="working" %}
+We now have an image element with an invalid source location.
+Try saving the _index.html_ and viewing it in Chrome.
+We see the dreaded broken image icon!
+What happens if you open Chrome DevTools?
+   {% endhint %}

 1. Now we need to replace the "FILENAME" with the real filename of the image including the file extension.

    {% hint style="tip" %}
 We're setting the value of the attribute `src` to the filename.
 You'll see instructions directing you to set the value of an attribute throughout this section.
 Use the same format `attribute="value"`.
+   {% endhint %}

+   {% hint style="working" %}
+If you created a directory structure to hold the image following what we learned in front-end architecture section, make sure to include the path just like you did earlier in the worksheet.
    {% endhint %}

 1. You can have more than 1 attribute on a HTML element.
 Image tags have another attribute for alternate content, `alt`.
 Inside the `img` tag after the `src` attribute, type `alt="Image of cocktail"`.
 You can replace "Image of cocktail" to text better describing your image.
 Your image tag will look like this